Little-Blacksmith-LLC/DocSense-AI/README.md

 ## 🚀 Getting Started (Coming Soon)

-1. Clone the repository
-2. Set up Python environment
-3. Configure Google Drive API credentials
-4. Populate the `Home_Health_Knowledge_Base` folder
-5. Run the ingestion pipeline
-6. Start the chat interface

-Detailed setup instructions will be added once the first working prototype is ready.
+Detailed setup and installation instructions will be added once the first working prototype is ready.

 ---

 ## 📬 Contact / Commercial Inquiries

-This project is being developed for home health agencies with a focus on practical, secure knowledge management and nurse credentialing support.
+This project is being developed to improve knowledge access and compliance in home health care.

 Interested in collaboration, custom development, or licensing?
 Feel free to reach out.